agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 #### Applying the patch - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/e029690eb4394676cedc9554a306f1d0f8c1b186)

 Lastly, we need to apply the patch to the method.
-This is done in `StardewArchipelago.Locations.Patcher.VanillaLocationPatcher.cs`
+This is done in `StardewArchipelago.Locations.Patcher.VanillaLocationPatcher.cs`.

 This uses harmony to set up the patch as a prefix on the original method.